addania/coding/src/pages/Best_Practices.md

 > **Delete console.logs**

-In certainly does not look professional to leave unintnded console.logs which were part of your development or testing
+It certainly does not look professional to leave unintended console.logs which were part of your development or testing

 > **Delete all comments**